miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Questions for Alex:

 Syntax questions

-1. public vs protected vs private (name-mangling) ? public
+1. public vs protected vs private (name-mangling) ? public ?
 ```
 self.numerator = numerator
 self.denominator = denominator
 ```

-private - since it's a "convention", this means that the following attributes could be accesses from outside the class, but should not?
+private - since it's a "convention", this means that the following attributes could actually be accesses from outside the class, but should not?
+If
 ```
 ...
 self._numerator = numerator